sunfounder/ai-explorer-lab-kit/docs/source/gpt_lesson/gpt_fun_emotion_lamp.rst

    import openai
-   from keys import OPENAI_API_KEY from pathlib import Path import readline
+   from keys import OPENAI_API_KEY from pathlib import Path import readline # optimize keyboard input, only need to import import sys import os import subprocess import speech_recognition as sr from fusion_hat import RGB_LED, PWM
-   import sys
-   import os
-   import subprocess
-   import speech_recognition as sr from gpiozero import RGBLED

 * **openai**: For interacting with the OpenAI API.
 * **speech_recognition**: To capture and convert user voice inputs to text.
-* **gpiozero**: For controlling the physical RGB LED hardware.
+* **fusion_hat**: For controlling the physical RGB LED hardware.
 * **subprocess**: To execute system commands like audio playback.
 * **sys**, **os**: For handling file paths, standard input/output, and other system-level operations.